 In December 2010, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2010-28, "Intangibles - Goodwill and Other (Topic 350) - When to Perform Step 2 of the Goodwill Impairment Test for Reporting Units with Zero or Negative Carrying Amounts."
 This ASU modifies Step 1 of the goodwill impairment test for reporting units with zero or negative carrying amounts.
-For such reporting units, an entity is required to perform Step 2 of the goodwill impairment test if it is more likely than not that a goodwill impairment exists.
+For such reporting units, an entity is required to perform Step 2 of the goodwill impairment test if it is more likely than not that a goodwill impairment exist.
 ASU 2010-28 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2010.
 Early adoption is not permitted.
 The Company does not expect the adoption of this guidance to have any impact on its financial position, results of operations or cash flows.

 In January 2010, the FASB issued ASU 2010-06, "Fair Value Measurements and Disclosures (Topic 820) - Improving Disclosures about Fair Value Measurements."
 This ASU requires some new disclosures and clarifies some existing disclosure requirements about fair value measurement as set forth in Accounting Standards Codification ("ASC") 820.
 ASU 2010-06 amends ASC 820 to now require: (1) a reporting entity should disclose separately the amounts of significant transfers in and out of Level 1 and Level 2 fair value measurements and describe the reasons for the transfers; and (2) in the reconciliation for fair value measurements using significant unobservable inputs, a reporting entity should present separately information about purchases, sales, issuances, and settlements.
 In addition, ASU 2010-06 clarifies the requirements of existing disclosures.
-ASU 2010-06 is effective for interim and annual reporting periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances, and settlements in the roll forward of activity in Level 3 fair value measurements.
-Those disclosures are effective for fiscal years beginning after December 15, 2010, and for interim periods within those fiscal years.
+ASU 2010-06 is effective for interim and annual reporting periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances, and settlements 15, 2010, and for interim periods within those fiscal years.
 The Company adopted this guidance on January 1, 2010.
 See Note 11 for additional information.